sentient-engineering/jobber/README.md

+# sentient

+this agent is based on our upcoming open-source framework [sentient](http://sentient.engineering) to help devs instantly build fast & reliable AI agents that can control browsers autonomously in 3 lines of code.

 # jobber - apply to relevant jobs on internet autonomously

 jobber is an ai agent that searches and applies for jobs on your behalf by controlling your browser. put in your resume and preferences and it does the work in background.